WE ARE EXCITED TO WELCOME YOU TO KUNDALINI YOGA AND MEDITATION !

 WHAT IS SAT NAM RASAYAN?

-Sometimes there are classes in Kundalini Yoga centers in Sat Nam Rasayan.
+Sometimes there are classes in 3HO Kundalini Yoga centers in Sat Nam Rasayan.
 Sat Nam Rasayan is an ancient yogic healing art based on a specific meditative state of consciousness – the neutral meditative mind.
 This transcendent state produces a subtle healing by relaxing people at such a deep level that blocks and resistance to life dissolves.
-Self-limiting concepts and attitudes start to drop away. http://www.gurudevsnr.com
+Self-limiting concepts and attitudes start to drop away.
+There are classes and trainings worldwide: http://www.gurudevsnr.com